Part one. Part two is here.

 “Australia’s federal parliament is today … not a deliberative assembly in Burke’s sense [but] rather a theatre of expression where politicians from different sides talk past each other in mostly ritual performance.
 Party politicians do not listen, do not reflect and do not change their minds.”

-This has been highlighted recently by the independents in the lower house during the Gillard Government and the randos in the Senate each of whom tend to judge the merits of the case by (amongst other things) listening to the various sides of the argument in parliamentary debates.
+This has been highlighted recently by the independents in the lower house during the Gillard Government and the crossbench randos in the Senate each of whom tend to judge the merits of the case by (amongst other things) listening to the various sides of the argument in parliamentary debates.

-By contrast on citizens’ juries and in people’s chambers the whole point is to facilitate joint deliberation by citizens.
+By contrast, on citizens’ juries and in people’s chambers, the whole point is to facilitate joint deliberation by citizens.
 Overwhelming majorities feel the process is fair and that it helped inform them on issues as for instance with this jury.
 Jurors often report their (already low) opinion of the media sinking further precisely because they realise they’ve been misled about the issues.

 In the 1940s Joseph Schumpeter proposed thinking of electoral democracy analogously to markets with politicians being the producers and voters being the consumers.
-In fact since then politics has come to resemble such a market more and more with ideological differences narrowing along with participation in politics by the community.
+In fact, since then politics has come to resemble such a market more and more with ideological differences narrowing along with participation in politics by the community.
 As membership has plummeted, the parties have become dominated by brand management techniques — and in my opinion a surprisingly large amount of the public’s disenchantment with politics gets down to the dissonance this creates.
 On the one hand debate is conducted using high blown moral rhetoric, but the actual words used are equivocal, evasive, scripted and transparently inauthentic.
 To change the metaphor, politics is now a spectator sport.

 Indeed, US studies suggest that reality comes to be interpreted not through experience of the world but through party affiliation.
 Responding to the same report, Andrea Campbell, professor of political science at the Massachusetts Institute of Technology had this to say.
 “I was not surprised party affiliation influenced people’s opinions of the Affordable Care Act, but I was surprised that partisanship trumped personal experiences with our health care system.
 Personal experiences, like being denied health insurance for a pre-existing condition, have little effect on public support for the law.
 Instead, support is largely based on political party affiliation and beliefs about the likely impact of the law in the near future.”